echogarden-project/echogarden/README.md

 ## Credits

-This project consolidates and builds upon the work of [many different individuals and companies](docs/Licenses.md).
+This project consolidates and builds upon the work of many different individuals and companies.

 Designed and developed by Rotem Dan.

 ## License

 GNU General Public License v3

+Licenses for components, models and other dependencies are detailed at [this page](docs/Licenses.md).